 CVR filed a registration statement with the SEC on June 19, 2008 in connection with a proposed offering of \$125.0 million aggregate principal amount of CVR's Convertible Senior Notes due 2013.
-Under the proposed terms, CVR may sell up to an additional \$18.75 million aggregate principal amount of notes upon exercise of an over-allotment option that CVR expects to grant to the underwriters in connection with the offering.
+CVR filed an amendment to this registration statement on August 25, 2008.
+CVR requested that the SEC withdraw the registration statement on November 4, 2008.
+The Company will record a write-off of previously deferred costs associated with the offering of approximately \$1.5 million in the fourth quarter of 2008.